zeling/pingcap-test/README.md

-# Find Top 100 urls with limited memory.
+# Find Top 100 urls with limited memory

 ## Build and test instructions